ThreatACC/helm-operator-get-started/README.md

 The first step in automating Helm releases with [Flux](https://github.com/fluxcd/flux) is to create a Git repository with your charts source code.

-On GitHub, fork this repository and clone it locally (replace `fluxcd` with your GitHub username):
+On GitHub, fork thias repository and clone it locally (replace `fluxcd` with your GitHub username):

 ```sh